 Pembrolizumab blocks the immune-inhibiting molecule PD-1, thereby releasing waves of T cells to attack the cancer cells.
-In one small early study of 26 advanced MCC patients, 14 (56 percent) responded to treatment with pembrolizumab, with four patients going into complete remission.
-The majority of the responding patients had the Merkel cell polyomavirus, suggesting that antigens from the virus may have enhanced therapeutic response.
-Though the study was not designed specifically to determine whether pembrolizumab could block the MCC polyomavirus, the results showed that the treatment had that effect, and future studies will investigate whether this and other treatments can indeed target the polyomavirus.
+Sixty-four percent of the responding patients in this study had the Merkel cell polyomavirus, suggesting that antigens from the virus may have enhanced therapeutic response.
+Future studies will investigate whether pembrolizumab and other treatments can indeed target the polyomavirus.
 [See Merkel Cell Carcinoma – Causes]

 On May 30, 2017, a team of researchers from Fred Hutchison University and the University of Washington in Seattle reported the successful results of a small study combining avelumab with two other treatments (autologous T-cell transfer therapy and either radiation or another immunotherapy called interferon).
 Three out of four stage IV metastatic MCC patients treated with this experimental combination are in complete remission following the treatment, with no sign of the cancer remaining.
 In autologous T-cell transfer therapy, the researchers extract T cells that recognize the MCC from the patient’s blood, multiply them in the lab and then reinject them into the patient to boost their attack on the MCC cells.
 When they add the avelumab, it appears to kick the enhanced T cells into high gear.